Mohitkumar33/Component-Library-Project/README.md

 3. **components.css** contains the import statemet of different components from the **ComponentsCss folder**.
 4. **images folder** contains the images used in this project
 <img src = "images/components_page.PNG">
+## Understanding my commits
+ Hello, here are the meaning of the commits.
+This is for anybody who is not getting my commits
+- feat: new feature added

+- fix: fixed a bug

+- docs: changes in documentation

+- style: style related

+- refactor: code changes that neither changes a but nor fixes an error

+- test: everything related to testing

+- chore: updating building task, package manager etc